 It can take a symbolic new start, such as a new year or decade, to really assess the things that are important in life.
 For some, it takes a shock – a diagnosis of cancer can be the shock that makes someone consider what they want.
 A diagnosis of a serious disease can mean that quality, not quantity, of life, is the most important thing.
 For many, quality of life means sharing time with friends and family.
 Socializing is well known to improve health in every way.
 Feeling that you’re an important part of people’s lives, having a role in your community, and getting the mental and physical benefits of just getting out and enjoying company, all contribute to longer, healthier lives.
 Some isolate themselves because of their diagnosis; others have explained that certain members of their family are a source of stress they are not able to handle.
 This is why at Budwig Center, we help our patients address emotional stresses to adjust their perspective and improve relationships.

 Learn Something New

 learning a language, an instrument, whatever engages your brain and stimulates your interest is great for long-term health.
-Learning something new can contribute to fitness and exercise levels – a martial art, a dance class or yoga tick all the boxes – health, exercise, a focused mind and an awareness of health and body.
+Learning something new can contribute to fitness and exercise levels – a martial art, a dance class tick all the boxes – health, exercise, a focused mind and an awareness of health and body.
 Many patients have found that it is easy to spend a lot of time reading and researching all the possible cancer treatments as well as symptoms and possible outcomes for their diagnosis.
 Being informed is certainly recommended, as long as we remember to stay balanced and use some of our energy also to enjoy growing spiritually.
 We encourage you to start the new year by taking good care of your body and your mind.

 New Year, New You